Toms752384/Youtube-web-server/README.md

 1- clone to your own copmuter our server repo - https://github.com/Toms752384/Youtube-web-server.git 2- clone to your own computer our react app for part 2! it is mean you need to clone the app from this repo link - https://github.com/AlonLivne007/YouTube-project-.git please notice you are on main_part_2 brunch! the "main" brunch is for the firat part of the project.
-3- Last but not least - make sure you download
+3- Last but not least - make sure you download to your own computer the - mongoDB app you can find it in google on their official website.

-For the bodek - General description of running the code:
+General description of running the code:
 1. Run "npm i" to install the dependencies of the server.

  2.Before running the server with nodemon, please write the followoing command in your terminal: